The display shows A21; the burner shuts down, and the unit locks out after running for a short time.

 How to Fix / Troubleshooting

 Safety: Turn off power and gas.
-Flue components may be hot; allow cooling.
+Flue components may be hot; allow them to cool.
 Working on combustion and venting should comply with local codes.

 - Check venting system: From the heater to the termination, inspect for obstructions (debris, bird nests, ice), sagging sections, or disconnected joints.
 Correct any issues and ensure proper slope and support.